Omniverse Developer Resource Center

 How to build an Omniverse Connector

-Build your own NVIDIA Omniverse Connector with prebuilt source code samples that use Pixar’s USD and Omniverse Client Library APIs.
+Build your own NVIDIA Omniverse Connector with the Connect SDK, prebuilt source code samples that use Pixar’s USD and Omniverse Client Library APIs.

 The sample demonstrates how to: